 Erosion is the largest source of sediment loss across Wairakei Estate, with the dominant pumice soil being prone to erosion, particularly after high intensity rainfall and land development.
 All these erosion prone areas have been identified and mapped for progressive retirement and protection.

-Wairakei Estate employs a full-tome Soil Conservator who recommends and implements appropriate erosion management, targeting the critical, high priority areas.
+Wairakei Estate’s Soil Conservator recommends and implements appropriate erosion management, targeting the critical, high priority areas.
 For example, steep, erosion prone sidling’s on dairy platforms that have been retired and planted for erosion control.

 Across Wairakei Estate there is extensive use of erosion and sediment controls (bundings and culverts), which are also mapped and identified by the Soil Conservator.
 Wairakei Pastoral Limited has currently set aside at least 7,000 ha (or 27%) of the property, identified as largely riparian or erosion prone, as part of their proposed land use change plans, for ecological and landscape protection.
 These areas will not be used as pastoral farmland.